Graph Neural Network for Neutrino Physics Event Reconstruction: Results

 The most common modes of semantic misclassification are consistent with qualitative expectations.
 The HIP and MIP classes are topologically similar, as they both form particle tracks, and they are typically distinguished through differences in track length and energy deposition.
 One of the network's primary failure modes is the misclassification of HIP hits as MIP-like -- 4.7\% of true HIP hits are predicted to be MIP-like.

-The shower, Michel and diffuse classes have similar conceptual overlap, as all three more frequently consist of smaller energy depositions -- electromagnetic showers are typically formed from a cascade of smaller and frequently disconnected energy depositions, while Michel electrons are short tracks, and diffuse activity often manifests as small and disconnected energy depositions due to activity from neutrons and EM activity such as Compton scatters.
+The shower, Michel and diffuse classes have similar conceptual overlap, as all three more frequently consist of smaller energy depositions -- electromagnetic showers are typically formed from a cascade of smaller and frequently disconnected energy depositions, while Michel electrons are short tracks, and diffuse activity often manifests as small and disconnected energy depositions.
 This is reflected in the network output, as 11\% and 10\% of true Michel hits are misclassified as shower-like and diffuse respectively.
 Similarly, 5.8\% and 2.1\% of true diffuse hits are misclassified as shower-like and Michel-like, respectively.

 Another primary failure mode is between the MIP and Michel classes, which are strongly correlated as Michel electrons always occur at the end of a muon track.
 This confusion primarily manifests as true MIP hits being misclassified as Michel-like, which is a consequence of the weighting scheme applied to the loss function.
 True MIP hits are misclassified as Michel-like at a rate of only 0.65\%, but due to class imbalance in the dataset, these misclassified hits constitute 26\% of hits predicted to be Michel-like by the network.
 By contrast, only 6\% of Michel hits are misclassified as MIP-like, and these hits only constitute 0.1\% of predicted MIP hits.